GStreamer/gstreamer/markdown/design/relations.md

 Since the `_unparent()` method unrefs the child object, it is possible that the child pointer is invalid after this function.
-If the parent wants to perform other actions on the child (such as signal emmision) it should `_ref()` the child first.
+If the parent wants to perform other actions on the child (such as signal emission) it should `_ref()` the child first.

 ## single-reffed relation